supchyan/supchyan/README.md

 ```
-√ this world is odd
+√ this world is odd, because it has a cryptography
 ```